nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**:

 - 3a.
 Information provided is invalid or incomplete.
     - 3ai.
-System notifies the user, prompts them to edit the provided details.<br>
+System notifies the user and prompts them to edit the provided details.<br>
       Use Case Ends.<br><br>

 - 3b.
 Volunteer with the same name already exists.
     - 3bi.
-System notifies the user, prompts them to edit the provided details.<br>
+System notifies the user and prompts them to edit the provided details.<br>
       Use Case Ends.<br><br>

 - 4a.
 Volunteer creation fails.
     - 4ai.
-System notifies the user, prompts them to edit the provided details.<br>
+System notifies the user and prompts them to edit the provided details.<br>
       Use Case Ends.<br><br>

 **Guarantees**:
-- New volunteer is stored in the system if all required information is present and valid.
+- New volunteer is stored in the system if all required information is present, valid and if no other volunteer with the same name already exists.

 #### UC02.
 Find Volunteer by Name